databio/pypiper/README.md

 # Python process types: Shell vs direct

 Since Pypiper runs all your commands from within python (using the `subprocess` python module), you need to be aware of the two types of processes that `subprocess` can handle: Shell process and direct processes.
-Choosing between the two is as simple as specifying `shell=True` (the default is a direct subprocess) to `call_lock()`, which is directly passed on as the `shell` parameter to `subprocess.Popen()`.
+Choosing between the two is as simple as specifying `shell=True` (the default is a direct subprocess) to `run()`, which is directly passed on as the `shell` parameter to `subprocess.Popen()`.
 The difference is that Python runs the process either as a subprocess directly from within python, or it first spawns a shell, and then runs the subprocess in the shell.
 When should you use these?

 **Direct process**: For most use cases, you should simply use a direct subprocess (the default) -- this has the advantage of enabling Python to monitor the memory use of the subprocess, because Python retains control over it.
 This is considered by the community to be the preferable way of running subprocesses in Python.